The p-adic analytic space of pseudocharacters of a profinite group and pseudorepresentations over arbitrary rings: Structure and finiteness theorems

 Assume moreover that $R=k[G]$ and say that $k$ is perfect.
 Let $\rho: G \longrightarrow \GL_d(\overline{k})$ denote the unique semisimple representation of $G$ such that $\det(1-t\rho(g))=D_0(1-tg)$ forall $g \in G$ (Thm. \ref{thmcorps}), the assumption in the proposition is equivalent to which generalizes a well-known result in the case $\rho$ is irreducible (see the remark below).\ps

-\begin{remark} {\rm The arguments above actually give an explicit majoration for $\dim_k \cal T$, which is however very bad in general.\footnote{It could actually be improved by studing more carefully the successive restrictions of elements of $\cal T$ to the subspaces $I^k/I^{2d}$ but still the general bound would be rather bad.} For example, when $\rho$ is defined over $k$ (say) and irreducible, Theorem~\ref{structurethm} and a standard argument give a natural identification $\cal T \isomo H^1(G,{\rm ad}(\rho))$, which is much finer than what we got by the previous analysis.
+\begin{remark} {\rm It would be interesting to know whether the known improvements of the Nagata-Higman theorem (as Shirshov's height theorem) lead to a generalization of this proposition to fields of characteristic $\leq d$.
+The arguments above actually give an explicit upper bound for $\dim_k \cal T$, which is however very bad in general\footnote{It could actually be improved by studing more carefully the successive restrictions of elements of $\cal T$ to the subspaces $I^k/I^{2N(d)}$ but still the general bound would be rather bad.}.
+For example, when $\rho$ is defined over $k$ (say) and irreducible, Theorem~\ref{structurethm} and a standard argument give a natural identification $\cal T \isomo H^1(G,{\rm ad}(\rho))$, which is much finer than what we got by the previous analysis.
 When $\rho$ is defined over $k$ and multiplicity free (and in the context of pseudocharacters), this space $\cal T$ has recently been studied by Bella\"iche~\cite{bel}. } \end{remark}